A13xB0/GoBroke/README.md

 # GoBroke

 GoBroke is a lightweight internal message routing system designed for modular logic processing in Go applications.
 It provides a clean architecture for handling messages between different components (clients and logic modules) within your project, with optional Redis integration for high availability across multiple instances.

+It must be noted that this project may not be for you...
+I would highly recommend you look into using Kafka or Redis as an alternative.
+This is primarily for my own interest and another project I am working on.

 ## Overview